 Home sweet home – or beach sweet beach?

 Our escape to Myanmar draws to a close today, so it’s time to bid farewell to your fellow Flashpackers and organize your taxi to the airport.
-If the traveling bug has hit, you could check out our other trips in the region or head to the beautiful beaches of Ngapali on our optional beach extension.
-Or are the powdery white sands of the Philippines calling?
+If the traveling bug has hit, you could check out our other trips in the region.
+Are the powdery white sands of the Philippines calling?
 Perhaps you’d prefer to get under the skin of Vietnam and Cambodia?
 Or maybe Malaysia has your name on?
 Not to mention Thailand and Laos.
 Wherever you head to next, ride on a high from your 12-day getaway in this undiscovered land.
 You’ve cycled around a maze of golden pagodas in Bagan, and trekked the remote green valleys of Kalaw.
 You’ve feasted on barbeque food in Yangon and been wowed by the sunset on Ayeyarwady River.
 You’ve glided across the serene beauty of Inle Lake, passing floating villages and gilded stupas.
 And you’ve caught a glimpse into the lives of Myanmar’s hill tribes, far from the tourist hordes.
 Oh, and who could forget bathing with rescued elephants?
 Let’s just say our bucket list is several stones lighter now…Read more

 - Fly into and out of Yangon International Airport.